CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: RELATED WORK

 Within the research field of FL, the DFL variant received less attention compared to the classical centralized version, despite its advantages in terms of robustness and scalability.
 The fact that nodes work more autonomously and share knowledge with each other without intermediaries makes this paradigm much more suitable for areas such as Flying Ad-Hoc Networks (FANETs), vehicular scenarios, Industry 4.0, and blockchain, among others~\cite{Beltran23}.
 For example, Pokhrel et al.~\cite{Pokhrel20} proposed an autonomous blockchain-based FL design for privacy-aware vehicular communication, where on-vehicle machine learning updates were decentralized and verified using blockchain.
 However, to the best of our knowledge, no studies have explored the use of the DFL paradigm for network traffic analysis.

 In this study, we bridge the gap in DFL applications for encrypted traffic analysis by proposing a framework tailored to the unique challenges of DoH tunnel detection.
 While prior (e.g.,~\cite{Doriguzzi24, Zhao19, li2022detecting}) works demonstrated the potential of FL in network security, their focus has largely been on centralized architectures or non-encrypted traffic scenarios.
-Our framework combines incremental learning with decentralized federated updates, enabling adaptive anomaly detection in encrypted network environments.
-Following sections detail our methodology, experimental validation, and comparative analysis, demonstrating how decentralized federated updates with incremental learning overcome these challenges without sacrificing detection accuracy.
+Our framework combines data streaming learning with decentralized federated updates, enabling adaptive anomaly detection in encrypted network environments.
+Following sections detail our methodology, experimental validation, and comparative analysis, demonstrating how decentralized federated updates with continuous data arrival overcome these challenges without compromising detection accuracy.